Bret Hart: The Montreal Screwjob and departure (1997)

 Around this time, Hart's on-air rivalry with Vince McMahon also escalated.
 A heated ringside altercation between the two led many fans to dislike McMahon, who at the time was being exposed as owner of the WWF more and more frequently on-air.
 Although Hart had signed a 20-year contract back in 1996, the WWF was in a rough financial position by late 1997 and could no longer afford to honour the contract.
 Although Hart was arguably the biggest wrestler in the world during the mid-1990s, McMahon also felt that the value of his character was beginning to wane, and he encouraged Hart to approach World Championship Wrestling (WCW) about a contract, hopefully one similar to their original offer.
 This was despite Hart's reluctance to leave the WWF and willingness to re-negotiate.
 Hart subsequently signed a three-year contract with WCW.
 His final match with the WWF would be a title match against his real-life rival Shawn Michaels at Survivor Series in Montreal.
-Hart did not want to end his WWF career with a loss to Michaels in his home country particularly with the context of their nationality-fueled feud; and offered to lose, forfeit or otherwise give over the belt to Michaels in any other way that McMahon wanted.
+Hart did not want to end his WWF career with a loss to Michaels in his home country, particularly with the context of their nationality-fueled feud; he also did not want to lose, forfeit or otherwise give over the belt to Michaels in any other way that McMahon wanted.
 McMahon agreed to Hart's idea of forfeiting the championship the next night on Raw Is War or losing it a few weeks later.

-Although Hart stated to McMahon he would not take the WWF Championship with him to WCW television and despite insistence from then-WCW President Eric Bischoff that Hart would join WCW with a "clean slate", McMahon was still concerned and paranoid; this led to him breaking his word in what eventually came to be known as the Montreal Screwjob.
+Although Hart stated to McMahon that he would not take the WWF Championship with him to WCW television and despite insistence from then-WCW President Eric Bischoff that Hart would join WCW with a "clean slate", McMahon was still concerned and paranoid; this led to him breaking his word in what eventually came to be known as the Montreal Screwjob.
 Even though Hart did not submit to the Sharpshooter, referee Earl Hebner called for the bell as if he had, on McMahon's orders.
 This resulted in Hart "losing" the WWF Championship to Michaels.
 The night ended with an irate Hart spitting in McMahon's face, destroying television equipment, and punching McMahon backstage in front of Gerald Brisco, Pat Patterson, and McMahon's son Shane.
 Hart also confronted Michaels backstage about the match finish.
 Many behind-the-scenes events leading up to the Montreal Screwjob were filmed for the documentary Hitman Hart: Wrestling with Shadows, released in 1998.
 WWE has described the Montreal Screwjob as "arguably the most controversial, most jarring moment in the annals of sports entertainment".

-Hart's likeness would continue to be featured in WWF media into 1998, including the title video of Raw (brawling in a ring within a warehouse), and the WWF War Zone video game.
+Hart's likeness would continue to be featured in WWF media into 1998, including the title video of Raw (brawling in a ring within a warehouse), action figure for Slammers Series 1 and the WWF War Zone video game.